Doris Speed: Death

 After leaving Coronation Street, Speed moved into the Highbank nursing home in Walshaw, Bury, where she lived until her death.
 She died during an afternoon nap on 16 November 1994, and was found by a member of staff who had gone to collect her afternoon tea tray.
 Speed was said to have fallen asleep reading the novel To Sir, With Love by E. R. Braithwaite, while a cigarette was still burning at her side.
 The owner of the nursing home said, "What was remarkable was that she got up and put on her best dress and make-up.
 It is something she never did, unless she was expecting a guest.
 Nobody was due to see her yesterday and I wonder if she knew what was going to happen."
 Speed was 95, the same age at which her mother had died.

 Tributes were paid by her former colleagues.
 Granada Television said in a statement: "Because of Doris Speed's wonderful performance, the character of Annie Walker became one of the legends of Coronation Street and British TV.
 She maintained a close link with the programme and Granada."
 Speed had been due to attend a tribute to Coronation Street on 28 November at Manchester Town Hall.
 Show creator Tony Warren said, "She was a superb actress and the most loyal of friends."
 Her funeral took place on 23 November 1994 at the New Jerusalem Church in Kearsley, Bolton, and was attended by fellow Coronation Street stars, including Jean Alexander, Betty Driver, Julie Goodyear (Bet Lynch), Daphne Oxenford (Esther Hayes) and Irene Sutcliffe (Maggie Clegg).
 Bryan Mosley, who had played Alf Roberts in the show, gave a Bible reading, and Kenneth Farrington, who played her on-screen son Billy Walker, told the service: "She was admired by the whole world."
 Speed was cremated in Blackley, Manchester.
 ITV's tribute programme in the month of her death attracted an audience of 10.11m viewers, which was a higher figure than that week's episode of Blind Date, a flagship Saturday night game show on the same network.
 Speed left an estate worth £514,192 (equivalent to over £1m in 2022).

 Legacy

-Speed is commemorated by two plaques in her native Manchester: one outside Granada Studios, where she filmed most of her work as Annie Walker, and another at 13 Sibson Road, Chorlton-cum-Hardy, her home for many years.
+Speed is commemorated by two plaques in her native Manchester: including a blue plaque outside Granada Studios, where she filmed most of her work as Annie Walker, and another at 13 Sibson Road, Chorlton-cum-Hardy, her home for many years.